swisscatplus/lab_doc.github.io/docs/Synthesis/Information For Chemists/index.md

 # Information for Chemists

 This page is written for the **synthetic chemist** interested in using **SwissCAT+** for reaction screening and optimisation.

-It outlines synthesis capabilities, chemical library, limitations, analytical methods, and how to translate human procedures into automation workflows.
+It outlines what **SwissCAT+** can and can't do, and how to translate human procedures into automation workflows.

 ---